 It only takes about 5 seconds once you get the hang of it.
 It's easier when you see it, so check out this video:

 It's a sad realization, but sometimes a battery may eventually die for several reasons.
 However, if you purchased your Atmos less than a year ago, Atmos is supposed to replace any defective batteries under their 1-year warranty (so long as you bought it from an Authorized Reseller, like Vape Vet Store).
-Head on over to their warranty registration page and get it replaced.

 Battery for your Atmosrx - Buy for only $16.99